opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Data-Maintenance.md

 ### SMA_CLEAN_ENS

-The SMA_CLEAN_ENS stored procedure cleans up \"orphaned\" entries in the ENSSELECTED table of the OpCon database.
+The SMA_CLEAN_ENS stored procedure cleans up "orphaned" entries in the ENSSELECTED table of the OpCon database.

   ---------------------------------------------------------------------------------------------------------------------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------